canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 Named sets, like other objects such as tables or chains, can be defined multiple times with an additive effect.
 This allows the sets' elements to be added in multiple places, such as by using ``include`` directives with wildcards for drop-in files.
-Unlike anonymouse sets, various configuration options can be added as part of the definition to control the behavior of the sets.
+Unlike anonymous sets, various configuration options can be added as part of the definition to control the behavior of the sets.
 These are all documented in the `Sets section of the manual page
 <https://manpages.ubuntu.com/manpages/en/man8/nft.8.html#sets>`_, but some of
 the more useful ones are: